National Medication Management Initiative

 The technology utilized in the NMMI program truly sets the industry standard for personal medication management.
 The system is feature-laden, powerful and easy to use.
 Its robust design even enables those with no computer skills or mobile technology proficiency to enhance their medication administration.

 A distinguishing component of the technology is its Support Team feature.
 This exceptionally unique characteristic enables any individual with a vested interest in the well being of a patient to help the patient with their medication management.
-Support Team members, who are most often a patient’s family members, do not have to be local, nor do they need to have a medical background to make a big difference with intake compliance.
+Support Team members, who are most often a patient’s family members, do not to be local, nor do they need to have a medical background to make a big difference with intake compliance.

 The Support Team feature has proven to be especially helpful for seniors and their families.
 Whereas the system can be programmed in many configurations, an example of a basic system structure for a senior could be as follows: